-- the effect of such repurchases on our qualification as a RIC (including the consequences of any necessary asset sales); - the liquidity of our assets (including fees and costs associated with disposing of assets); - our investment plans and working capital requirements; - the relative economies of scale with respect to our size; - our history in repurchasing shares or portions thereof; and - the condition of the securities markets.
+- · the effect of such repurchases on our qualification as a RIC (including the consequences of any necessary asset sales); - the liquidity of our assets (including fees and costs associated with disposing of assets); - our investment plans and working capital requirements; - the relative economies of scale with respect to our size; - · our history in repurchasing shares or portions thereof; and - the condition of the securities markets.

 We currently intend to limit the number of shares to be repurchased during any calendar year to the number of shares we can repurchase with the proceeds we receive from the sale of shares of our common stock under our distribution reinvestment plan.
 At the discretion of our board of directors, we may also use cash on hand, cash available from borrowings and cash from liquidation of securities investments as of the end of the applicable period to repurchase shares.
-In addition, we will limit the number of shares to be repurchased in any calendar year to 10% of the weighted average number of shares outstanding in the prior calendar year, or 2.5% in each quarter.
-We will offer to repurchase such shares on each date of repurchase at a price equal to 90% of the current offering price on each date of repurchase.
+In addition, we do not expect to repurchase shares in any calendar year in excess of 10% of the weighted average number of shares outstanding in the prior calendar year, or 2.5% in each quarter.
+We further anticipate that we will offer to repurchase such shares on each date of repurchase at a price equal to 90% of the current offering price on each date of repurchase.